Ecological Literacy Ambassador

 Annual Award co-sponsored by Refugia

 What is an Ecological Literacy Ambassador?
-It’s a public project that is focused on building connectivity, learning and climate resiliency between all inhabitants via functional beneficial landscape design.
+It’s an annual public project that is focused on building connectivity, understanding and climate resiliency within neighborhoods.

-Why it matters: We are facing two enormous environmental crises - climate change and the loss of biodiversity.
-Our response is a call-to-action for climate resilient biodiverse landscapes that promote ecological conservation in neighborhoods; creating essential refuge for plants, wildlife and beneficial insects to shelter, forage and breed.
+Why it matters: We are facing two enormous environmental crises—climate change and the loss of biodiversity.
+Our response is a call-to-action to create more landscapes that fulfill key ecological responsibilities; support food webs, sequester carbon, clean and manage water, and support pollinators.

-Refugia supports Ecological Literacy Ambassadors through the donation of materials and labor to support matching funds.
+Refugia supports Ecological Literacy Ambassadors through the donation of materials, labor and project management to support matching funds.
 We also provide ongoing outreach and learning via interpretative signage, on-site stewardship training and seasonal consults for the long-term success of all projects.

 Landscapes that reduce inputs (think less mowing, irrigation, fertilizing, ornamentals/annuals) and maximize impact (sequester carbon, support diverse communities of pollinators, food web and ecosystems while managing the watershed) are climate resilient.
 These landscapes can be in ground, utilize containers, combine permeable hardscaping and/or provide important areas to gather or play.